sajrashid/docsSite/posts/booleans.md

 Boolean type are rendered as checkboxes automatically, specifying **isCheckBox['colname']:false** tells the table to render the value as a string

-<code>release 1.1 to include addtional boolean Column options to reduce reflection</code>
+<sub>release 1.1 to include addtional boolean Column options to reduce reflection</sub>